itsee-birmingham/standalone_collation_editor/README.md

   - The option to add and/or remove witnesses from saved collations in the first two stages of the collation editor.
   - Support for lac/om unit readings where the editor need to be more specific about the reason for the absence.

 As well as the new features several changes have been made to remove hard coded behaviour which might need to differ for different texts and to remove some of the vocabulary that references biblical verses to be more consistent across projects.

+One additional change is to the way that reading labels are expressed if the number of readings in a unit is greater than 26.
+In previous releases letters were joined together to form a label such as ba, bb, bc etc. In this release this has been changed to a′, b′, c′ etc. Labels are only saved into the data in the move from set variants to order readings so existing collation data saved at order reading and approved units will not be updated with the new labels.
+At the set variants stage any saved collations will display the new labels when they are opened.
+To update saved collations at later versions you can start with a saved version of the set variants stage.

 The 2.0.x release of the collation editor core code is mostly backwards compatible with 1.1x.
 There are, however, some additions required to the services file and the settings and some of the deprecated features from 1.x have been removed as planned.

 If you are not yet using 1.1.x you are advised to work through each upgrade listed above in turn rather than starting here.
 You should use the readme file for the version you are upgrading to with the exception of the upgrade to 1.1.x which is covered in this file.

 #### Required changes to the services file.

 Some of these changes are required to keep things working.
 Most are only required in order to maintain existing behaviour.
 Where a change is required only to preserve existing behaviour it is noted in the explanation.

 ##### Changes to variables
   - ```lacUnitLabel``` and ```omUnitLabel``` should be provided in the services file to maintain the existing behaviour which displays 'lac verse' and 'om verse' respectively.
 The defaults have changed to 'lac unit' and 'om unit' to remove biblical verse assumption.
 The services choices can also be overridden in individual project settings if required.